TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/setting_access_levels.md

 Personal data must always be under restricted access, but metadata for all datasets remains publicly available to ensure discoverability.
 For personal data, researchers must:
-* Anonymize data to irreversibly remove identifiable information and prevent individual identification.
-It can then be published open access.
+* **Anonymize data** to irreversibly remove identifiable information, ensuring individuals cannot be re-identified.
+Fully anonymized data can be shared openly.
-* If full anonymisation is not possible, replace identifiable information with pseudonyms.
-Pseudonymized data can still potentially be linked back to individuals if additional information is available, so it must be handled with the same care as identifiable data.
+* **If anonymization isn’t feasible, use pseudonyms** in place of identifiable information.
+Since pseudonymized data can still be traced back to individuals with additional context, handle it with the same level of care.
-* Ensure pseudonymized data is shared only under restricted access and does not include sensitive data or special categories of personal data.
+* **Share pseudonymized data only under restricted access**, and avoid including sensitive or special category personal data unless it has been fully anonymized.

 Additional information about handling personal and sensitive data can be found in this [link](https://utrechtuniversity.github.io/dataprivacyhandbook/).